 When I was a new mama, I spent so much time researching cloth diapers, what to do, what not to do, and that still didn’t save me from a lot of trial and error.
-Two babies and four and a half years of cloth diapering later, I think I can safely say I’ve learned a thing or two.
+Two babies and five and a half years of cloth diapering later, I think I can safely say I’ve learned a thing or two.
 In the interest of saving other mamas some of the same growing pains, here are nine of the most common cloth diapering mistakes and what to do instead.

 1. Buying an entire cloth diaper stash before your baby is born.